MicrosoftDocs/dynamics365smb-docs/business-central/finance-accounting.md

 ### Importing the new user into [!INCLUDE[prod_short](includes/prod_short.md)]

-The accountant will receive an email that notifies them that they have been given access to your Active Directory.
+The accountant will receive an email that notifies them that they have been given access to your Microsoft Entra ID.
 Next, you must give them access to the right company in [!INCLUDE[prod_short](includes/prod_short.md)].

 #### To add the accountant to the right company